Willard Munger

-Willard M. Munger, Sr. (January 20, 1911 – July 11, 1999) was a Minnesota politician and a member of the Minnesota House of Representatives from northeastern Minnesota.
+Willard M. Munger (January 20, 1911 – July 11, 1999) was a Minnesota politician and a member of the Minnesota House of Representatives from northeastern Minnesota.
 First elected in 1954, he was re-elected to four more terms before running for the Minnesota Senate in 1964.
 Unsuccessful in that bid, he ran for the House again in 1966, and was re-elected every two years until his death in 1999.
 He holds the record as the longest-serving member of the House at over 42 years and seven months.

 Early years and political interest

 Munger was born in Fergus Falls and attended Fergus Falls High School, graduating in 1932.
 While still in high school, he supported the openly socialist Nonpartisan League.
 Nonpartisan League founder Arthur C. Townley became a close friend.
 He also campaigned for Farmer-Laborer Governor Floyd B. Olson, a confessed radical who had Nonpartisan League roots.
 He attended the University of Minnesota and settled in Duluth, where he was a motel owner and operator for many years.

 Before serving in the legislature, Munger worked with the marketing division of the Minnesota Department of Agriculture, and with grain inspection for the Minnesota Railroad and Warehouse Commission.
 He was unsuccessful in his first bid for office in 1934 when he ran for the state House on the Farmer-Laborer party ticket.
 Later, he was active in the establishment and development of the Lake Superior Zoo.